-In other words, a leader should have superior characteristics, which can inspire employees to achieve an organization’s goals.
+In other words, leaders should have superior characteristics which inspire employees to achieve their organization’s goals.

-Hence, such traits as a sense of community, responsiveness, honesty, creativity, confidence, or a positive attitude towards workers create leadership models for a powerful leader.
+Hence, such traits as a sense of community, responsiveness, honesty, creativity, confidence, or a positive attitude towards workers create leadership models for an influential leader.

 So what are these models, and how do they work?

-When a leader follows the transformational model of managing employees, they can provide quite effective support of its operation by inspiring workers.
+When leaders follow the transformational model of managing employees, they can provide quite effective support for its operation by inspiring workers.

-Although such managers can be considered quite demanding, they motivate individuals to perform their job duties “beyond the expected levels” and “think beyond self-interest” since they show “positive qualities and ethics,” as Opoku and Ahmed noted in Leadership and Sustainability in the Built Environment.
+As noted in Leadership and Sustainability in the Built Environment, managers can be pretty demanding; they motivate individuals to perform their job duties “beyond expected levels” and “think beyond self-interest” since they show “positive qualities and ethics.”

 Such a model of leadership is quite effective in achieving organizational goals.

-The charismatic leadership model is no less effective than a transformational one since it also includes creating enthusiasm for the team.
+The charismatic leadership model is no less effective than a transformational one since it also creates enthusiasm for the team.

-However, in contrast, this one implies that a leader shapes other people’s values instead of making them work beyond requirements.
+However, in contrast, this implies that a leader shapes other people’s values instead of working beyond requirements.

 So a charismatic leader can achieve a company’s goals via personal “characters and behaviors” because they are communicative and responsive.